3Fruit picking jobs—what to expect

 Indoors, you may be working in a factory-like environment, placing seeds on trays moving rapidly on a conveyor belt.
 You can also be asked to prepare trays, i.e. filling them with soil, digging small holes with a pencil and placing a seed in each hole.
 You may end up with blisters on your hands but it’s a more relaxed environment than trying to keep up with the moving conveyor belt!

-For tree planting, you will work outdoors.
-Planters carry up to 200 seedlings around their waist at a time while walking along prepared mounds on the plantation.
+Outdoors, you will be planting seeds into mounds of prepared soil on the ground.
+Planters carry up to 200 seedlings around their waist at a time while walking along the mounds.
 Planting sprouted lettuce seeds or seedlings is done at ground level—you will have to bend down a lot and it’s dirty work.

 Ideally, you will have the chance to work on different tasks over the span of a few weeks.
 It’s the best way to learn new skills and not get bored.